alistairstead/talks/fullstack-bdd/fullstack-bdd.md

 ^ I'm going to make the wild assumption that we all in this room are technologists?
 We seek to solve problems with technology.

+^ This means to some extent that we fixate on technical solutions.

 ---

 # [fit] **⚠︎** This is somewhat dangerous